 3. Working methods

-In the future, we will consider whether or not it’s really necessary to enter a plane for a business meeting.
-Besides these video conferencing tools, there is lots of software to work more efficiently, like Google Drive, Slack, Trello.
+In the future, we will consider whether or not it’s really necessary to fly to the other side of the world for a business meeting.
+Besides these video conferencing tools, there is lots of software to work more efficiently, like Google Drive, Slack, and Trello.
 These tools have already proven to make work more efficient and exciting in other markets.
-The pharma market surely will also benefit from these tools.
+Surely, the pharma market will also benefit from these tools.

 4. Online marketing within the pharma sector